 That does not mean that you cannot apply to extend your study permit, or stay permanently.
 In fact, there are many programs designed by the government to help students stay and work in Canada following their studies, or transition to permanent residence.

 What it means is that the visa officer has to trust that you will not stay in the country illegally when you are out of status.
 Usually, this is a problem if you don’t demonstrate that you have good reasons to want to return home.

 Usually, the only way to address this concern is in your personal statement.
 If the visa officer isn’t convinced with the narrative you’ve provided them, you need to rework your statement to try to address their concerns directly.
 Keep in mind the concept of dual intent.
 Applicants with dual intent can have the intention to come to Canada temporarily as a student or worker, while also intending to stay permanently.

-If your choice of program seems odd, given your past education or work experience, you need to clearly explain why you want to study it in your personal statement.
+If the program you have chosen seems odd, given your past education or work experience, you need to clearly explain why you want to study it in your personal statement.
 This is another case where seeing the visa officer’s notes can really help.